 2. Renting or buying?

-It goes without saying that buying a house is an important decision.
-It entails many additional costs such as registration fees and notary fees.
-Bear these in mind when calculating your available budget.
+You must also decide in advance whether you want to rent or buy.
+It goes without saying that buying a house or flat is a major decision.
+There are a lot of additional costs involved, such as registration fees and notary fees.
+So make sure you take that into account when you work out your available budget.

 3. Who does what?

-4. Who pays for what?
+4. Who pays what?

 5. Do you need to insure your property?

 Whether you choose to rent or buy, good home insurance is essential.

 As a tenant, fire insurance is primarily there to protect your own personal property against damage from fire, water or natural disasters.